 Sprinkler Repair in Carson, Reno, Sparks, NV; Sacramento, CA and surrounding areas

-Sprinkler Authority specializes in sprinkler irrigation system repair serving the Reno & Sparks area.
+Sprinkler Authority specializes in sprinkler irrigation system repair serving the Carson, Reno, & Sparks area.
 Lawn irrigation systems are the most efficient way to ensure your yard gets the hydration it needs without over-watering.
 However, like any other system it will break down at some point and you will want it repaired.
 When your sprinkler systems or sprinkler heads break please think of Sprinkler Authority.
 Our professional experts can immediately diagnose your sprinkler system problem and fix it quickly & efficiently.

 Damaged Sprinkler System Warning Signs:

 - Clogged sprinklers

 - Pipe leaks or broken pipes

 - Over spraying onto sidewalks or streets

 If you notice any of the above warning signs, a lawn sprinkler repair expert can fix the problem and help save water and money in the process.

 Lawnmowers and weed-whackers are notorious for damaging sprinkler heads affecting the entire irrigation system.
 Broken sprinkler systems, sprinkler heads & sprinkler valves can increase your water bills due to the wastage that occurs.
 It will also result in dry areas in the landscape and wet areas closer to the leak.
 This can lead to weeds and lawn diseases over time.
 Regular sprinkler inspections by our experts in the Carson, Reno, & Sparks area can help prevent most of these problems and save money.